-The Medium-Range Surface-to-Air Missile (MRSAM) is being developed by India's Defence Research and Development Organisation (DRDO) in collaboration with Israel Aerospace Industries (IAI).
-It is expected to enter service with the Indian Air Force (IAF) in 2017.
+The Medium-Range Surface-to-Air Missile (MRSAM) was developed by India’s Defence Research and Development Organization (DRDO) in collaboration with Israel Aerospace Industries (IAI).
+It was handed over to the Indian Air Force (IAF) in August 2019.

 The missile is designed to provide the armed forces with air defence capability against a variety of aerial threats at medium ranges.